 Wicca has had a significant influence on other modern Pagan groups.
 One of the most notable groups to be influenced by Wicca is the Church of All Worlds (CAW), which was founded in ’62 by Oberon Zell-Ravenheart and his wife, Morning Glory.
 The CAW was one of the first Pagan groups in the United States, and it drew inspiration from a variety of sources.

 In addition to the CAW, Wicca also had a significant impact on modern Druidry.
-In particular, Wicca influenced the development of the Neo-Druidry.
+In particular, Wicca influenced the development of Neo-Druidry.

 The Neo-Druidry drew on a variety of sources, including traditional Celtic culture.
 While there are some significant differences between Wicca and Druidry, both traditions emphasize nature-based spirituality and reverence for the land.